 A discussion paper (from August 2018) kicks off the project (download here).
 The German version of the document can be found here.
 The REMAP team invites the expert community to participate in the discussion with suggestions and criticism.

-The study will be available here at the end of 2019 as an open access document in English and German.
+The study will be available here in summer 2020 as an open access document in English and German.
 REMAP is supported by the Mercator foundation (Stiftung Mercator).